Version as adopted by the IndustriALL Congress in Rio de Janeiro, Brazil, on 5 October 2016

 A request for exoneration must be submitted in writing to the General Secretary in the first quarter of the year for which the exoneration is requested.
 All supporting documentation concerning the request must also be submitted at that time.
 The Executive Committee shall decide whether or not to approve an exoneration request.

-Exoneration from the payment of annual subscription fees shall only be granted by the Executive Committee in extraordinary cases, such as civil war or severe repression of workers' rights or other special circumstances.
+Exoneration from the payment of annual subscription fees shall only be granted by the Executive Committee in extraordinary cases, where external factors beyond the control of the requesting union result in severe financial strain for the union.
 Exoneration is granted for only one year at a time.

 If exoneration is granted to an affiliate for full or partial affiliation fee obligations, its voting rights at Congress shall be reduced accordingly.